-5.2.2.2.
-Advanced and Yak 52
+4.3.4.2.
+Advanced and Yak 52 / Intermediate

-- a) For every obvious and visually recognised infringement of the lower height limit during the performance of any programme, the competitor will be given 200 penalty points; an additional 200 penalty points will be given for each figure flown completely below the lower height limit.
+a) For every obvious and visually recognised infringement of the lower height limit during the performance of any programme, the competitor will be given 200 penalty points; an additional 200 penalty points will be given for each figure flown completely below the lower height limit.
 For an infringement of the upper height limit, 30 penalty points will be given.
-A competitor flying lower than 100 metres will be disqualified (from the current programme) for causing a dangerous situation. - 5.2.2.3.
-If a precision height measuring device is not available, infringements of the lower height limits will be estimated by the Judges and will be penalised only if a simple majority has recognised the violation and duly recorded this on their marking sheets.
-In case the required simple majority could not rise from a vote within the Board of Judges, the Chief Judge shall have a casting vote.
-An infringement of the disqualification level (see 4.2.4.1) must be agreed by at least a two-thirds majority of the Judges, whether the precision height measuring device is available or not.
+A competitor flying lower than 100 metres will be disqualified (from the current programme) for causing a dangerous situation.

-5.2.3.
+4.3.5.
 Infringements of the Performance Zone

-5.2.3.1.
+4.3.5.1.
 Definitions

-- a) When Boundary Judges are used, an infringement is considered to have occurred if the fuselage of the aircraft is seen by the Boundary Judges to have crossed the line being observed (as per rule 5.2.3.2), even if this occurs more than once in a single figure. - b) When an electronic tracking system is operated, an infringement is considered to have occurred if the position of the aircraft is indicated by the system as crossing the limits defined in rule 5.2.3.2, even if this occurs more than once in a single figure. - 5.2.3.2.
-For each infringement of the performance zone in Programmes 1, 2, 3 and 4 by more than 50 metres in the direction of the x-axis and/or the y-axis a pilot will be given penalty points in accordance with the table below; this applies to the operation of either Boundary Judges or an electronic tracking system.
+- a) When Boundary Judges are used, an infringement is considered to have occurred if the fuselage of the aircraft is seen by the Boundary Judges to have crossed the line being observed (as per Rule 4.3.5.2), even if this occurs more than once in a single figure. - b) When an electronic tracking system is operated, an infringement is considered to have occurred if the position of the aircraft is indicated by the system as crossing the limits defined in Rule 4.3.5.2, even if this occurs more than once in a single figure. - 4.3.5.2.
+For each infringement of the performance zone in Programmes 1, 2, 3 and 4 by more than 50 metres in the direction of the main axis and/or the secondary axis a pilot will be given penalty points in accordance with the table below; this applies to the operation of either Boundary Judges or an electronic tracking system.

-Zone Infringement Unlimited Advanced or Yak 52 Penalty point tariff 30 20
+Zone Infringement Unlimited Advanced or Yak 52 / I Penalty point tariff 30 20

-5.2.3.3.
+4.3.5.3.
 Thereafter, for every figure started beyond 50 metres outside the performance zone, further penalty points will be given, in accordance with the same table.

-5.2.4.
+4.3.6.
 Flight Regulations and Dangerous Flying

-- 5.2.4.1.
+4.3.6.1.
 Competitors found guilty of violating flight regulations and/or causing a dangerous situation will, on the recommendation of the International Jury, be disqualified by the Contest Director.
-The Chief Judge may, with the agreement of two-thirds of the Board of Judges, exclude a pilot who is not flying safely or could cause an unsafe situation This would apply from take-off to touchdown (see Rule 1.2.7.4) - 5.2.4.2.
-A penalty of 250 points (200 points in "A" and "Y52") will be awarded to a pilot who, without reasonable cause, is not ready when their slot time arrives.
+The Chief Judge may, with the agreement of two-thirds of the Board of Judges, exclude a pilot who is not flying safely or could cause an unsafe situation This would apply from take-off to touchdown (see also 1.2.8.4).

-5.2.5.
+4.3.7.
 Interruption of a Programme or Addition of Figures

-- 5.2.5.1.
-A competitor will be given penalty points, in accordance with the appropriate tariff, if he or she interrupts his or her programme: - a) by dipping the wing three (3) times immediate one after the other; - b) in order to make a change of attitude or direction between two figures (more than 90°); - c) in order to lose or regain height; - 5.2.5.2.
+- 4.3.7.1.
+A competitor will be given penalty points, in accordance with the appropriate tariff, if he or she interrupts his or her programme by dipping the wings three (3) times one after the other, in accordance with 3.10.2. - 4.3.7.2.
 Following a programme interruption, the competitor must restart his or her programme with the figure - a) immediately preceding the point of interruption; - b) in which the interruption occurred; - c) immediately following the point of interruption

-In no case shall a figure that has already received a score (even if zero) prior to a programme interruption as in 5.2.5.1 be rescored.
+In no case shall a figure that has already received a score (even if zero) prior to a programme interruption as in 4.3.7.1 be rescored.